Tamiyo22/Tamiyo22/README.md

-<h1>Hi, I'm Melissa! <br/><a href="https://github.com/Tamiyo22">Programmer, Team Player</a>, <a href="https://www.linkedin.com/in/melissa-hargis/">Software Engineer with Machine Learning Experience.</a>
+<h1>Hi, I'm Melissa! <br/><a href="https://github.com/Tamiyo22"> Data Science Masters Student, BSCS grad</a>, <a href="https://www.linkedin.com/in/melissa-hargis/"></a>

 <h2>✨A bit about me!✨</h2>

-- 🔭 I’m currently working on a dashboard with real-time news and weather updates with a ChatGPT-generated summary of your current selected city.
+🔭 Current Project: I'm working on developing a dashboard that provides real-time news and weather updates.
+What makes it unique is the inclusion of a ChatGPT-generated summary, tailored specifically to your chosen city.

-- 👯 I’m looking to collaborate on people-centric projects and a study buddy for reviewing data structures and algorithms.
+👯 Collaboration: I'm on the lookout for opportunities to collaborate on projects that focus on positive impact and community building.
+Additionally, I'm seeking a study buddy to explore data structures and algorithms together.

-- 🤔 I’m looking for help with finding more learning resources.
-I am always ready to learn and improve my skills.
+🤔 Seeking Help: I'm always eager to expand my knowledge and skillset.
+If you know of any exceptional learning resources, especially in advanced topics, I'd love to hear your suggestions.

-- ⚡ Fun fact(s) I am crazy good at paintball, I am passionate about animal care, and I met my husband playing Magic: the Gathering.
+⚡ Fun Facts: My skills on the paintball field might surprise you!
+I have a deep passion for animal care and welfare.
+A unique tidbit about my personal life - I met my husband through our mutual love for Magic: The Gathering.

 <h2>👨‍💻 Software Development Projects:</h2>